LeonidShutov/Purga/README.md

 ### License

-Forest Aura is licensed under the GNU General Public License v3.0.
+Purga is licensed under the GNU General Public License v3.0.
 See the LICENSE file for more details.
 ### Acknowledgments

     Inspired by the Aura by Alexander Glazkov.